raiment-studios/monorepo/source/projects/sea/README.md

 ## ⛈️ Use case brainstorming ⛈️

+- [ ] Root directory _should not_ have 15 config files for different tools
 - [ ] Source file only projects with single target config file
 - [ ] Update README with table of contents
 - [ ] Check Markdown files for broken links
+- [ ] Similar to Obsidian Dataview plug-in